flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 ## Architecture Pattern Recognition

 I bet you're already a little "architect" like me, aiming at code monuments of sheer beauty, why else would you pick up a book with such a pretentious title?
-But what we think is optimal or what feels beautiful isn't necessarily that by the intrinsic standards and true nature of the subject matter.
+But **what we think is optimal or what feels beautiful isn't necessarily that by the intrinsic standards and true nature of the subject matter**.

-When developing software, we often cling to a so called "architecture" without really knowing why.
-Compliance with an architecture pattern yields consistency and beauty in terms of that pattern but not necessarily in terms of the nature of software itself.
+When developing software, we often cling to a so called "architecture" without really knowing why. **Compliance with an architecture pattern yields consistency and beauty in terms of that pattern but not necessarily in terms of the nature of software itself.**

 For instance, [Model-View-Presenter](https://en.wikipedia.org/wiki/Model–view–presenter) is not an architecture.
 It's a subjective observation, a simplified model of reality, a perceived pattern.

-Such a pattern is descriptive, not normative.
+**Such a pattern is descriptive, not normative.
 It describes a regularity that emerges in clean architectures.
 The pattern is ultimately a consequence of clean design.
-It is not the basis or cause for clean design.
+It is not the basis or cause for clean design.**

 There are myths in our field that we've conjured up through blind adherence to observed patterns.
-But when you turn an observation into a dogma, you've lost the way.
+But **when you turn an observation into a dogma, you've lost the way**.

-Here are just 10 **myths**:
+Here are just 10 of those **myths**:

 1. Views must not access models
-2. App state (and structs) must be immutable
+2. The application state must be immutable
 3. Everything must be unit-tested
 4. Independence is for re-usability
-5. The model is the state of the app
+5. The model is the state of the application
 6. Singletons are bad
 7. Views must have no behaviour
 8. View controllers are the only acceptable "manager" type of class
-9. The view model layer is only for output
+9. The view-model layer is only for output
 10. Different "architectures" are mutually exclusive

 I won't directly challenge such myths.
-But when we're able to put them in perspective and understand where they come from, they appear small-minded, arbitrary, over-restrictive and needlessly confusing.
+But when we're able to put them in perspective and understand where they come from, they appear small-minded, arbitrary, over-restrictive, superficial and needlessly confusing.

 ## Where We're Going

-Instead of promoting some new "architecture", I will lay out a wider thought framework that can relate and explain the patterns we know.
+Instead of promoting some new "architecture", we will lay out a wider thought framework that can relate and explain the patterns we know.

 Equipped with deep clarity about the fundamental principles of code structure, the patterns and rules we think of as architecture will dissolve and become non-issues.
 How to architect clean software systems and how to integrate different approaches will be obvious.

 And it should be obvious because software, at its core, is surprisingly simple.
 Just like life.
 We'll see that much of it comes down to telling the truth.
-Code, like speech, must be truthful.
-Then, it's efficient, lean, simple and beautiful.

-When your solution is complex, chances are it's not sophisticated but just clumsy.
-Chances are you haven't thought the problem through just yet.
+**Code, like speech, must be truthful.
+Then, it's lasting, beautiful, lean, efficient and simple.
+When our solution is complex, chances are it's not sophisticated but just clumsy.
+Chances are we don't know the true problem just yet.**

-Now, before we jump into the [Dharma](https://en.wikipedia.org/wiki/Dharma) of program code, let me recapture the spirit of this book by going over the remaining terms in the title: *Zen in the Art of Software Architecture - From Timeless Principles to Timely Products*
+Now, before we jump into the [dharma](https://en.wikipedia.org/wiki/Dharma) of program code, let me recapture the spirit of this book by going over the remaining terms in the title: *Zen in the Art of Software Architecture - From Timeless Principles to Timely Products*

 ### Zen

 We'll take a level-headed look at a fuzzy term that normally tends to overwhelm and that some might call a "meaningless buzzword".
 We'll aim at methodical precision, philosophical depth, ruthless pragmatism and absolute simplicity.

-Understanding universal truths about software, you'll see the big picture and true nature of your project, and that will put you into a flowstate and the "fun" back into functioning code.
+Understanding universal truths about software, you'll see the big picture and true nature of your project, and that will put you into a flow state and the "fun" back into functioning code.

 ### Art

 Software architecture requires more than science and craft.
 In order to build high quality software products with agility, you want to become an engineer, a craftsman and an artist.
-On top of knowledge and skill, the software artist adds the pschological maturity that enables you to ...
+On top of knowledge and skill, the *software artist* adds the pschological maturity that allows him to ...

-1.  see the true meaning, semantic structure and big picture of a software
+1. See the true meaning and semantic structure of a software
-2. let go of mere technicalities, perfectionism and feature creep
+2. Let go of mere technicalities, perfectionism and feature creep
-3. feel intuitively when returns diminish and something is good enough
+3. Intuitively feel when returns diminish and something is *good enough*
-4. truly empathize with your user
+4. Truly empathize with users

 ### Timeless Principles

-We'll start with abstract principles, then we'll analyze common patterns of architecture and design through the lense of our established thought framework.
+Two steps make the core of this book: 1) Deducting abstract principles, and 2) analyzing common patterns of architecture and design through the lense of the established thought framework.

-We'll look at many hand sketched diagrams but never at code or pseudo code because we need to understand high-level structure not low-level processes.
+In the process, we'll look at many hand sketched diagrams but never at code or pseudo code because we want to understand high-level structure not low-level processes.

 We'll also not touch on specific technologies, software types or application domains.
-We'll care more about the message and less about the medium.
+Our focus will be on the message rather than the medium, so to speak.

 ### Timely Products

 Timely products result from agility.
 Unfortunately, the term "agile" is overused and misunderstood.
-Let me say this much: Agility is not [SCRUM](https://en.wikipedia.org/wiki/Scrum_(software_development)) but implementing the ideas behind the [Agile Manifesto](http://agilemanifesto.org/principles.html).
+Let me say this much: Agility is not [SCRUM](https://en.wikipedia.org/wiki/Scrum_(software_development)) but any implementation of the ideas behind the [Agile Manifesto](http://agilemanifesto.org/principles.html).
 And clean architecture derives from those ideas.

 Clean architecture has all kinds of effects that help produce more value over time and, thereby, deliver timely products: It makes development flexible, puts emphasis on customer value, yields re-usable code, raises team engagement, accelerates onboarding, solves object-oriented design problems, promotes a common domain-specific language, avoids all sorts of technical risks, makes code more testable, etc.